Home EntertainingCreating a Lively Red & Pink Valentine’s Table

 Candles for Red & Pink Valentine’s Table

 I like to place candles on a table to fill up empty spaces.
-Tall candle holders with taper candles can give your table height when needed, and small cup holders with votive candles can light up the centerpiece.
+Tall candle holders with taper candles can add height to your table when needed, and small cup holders with votive candles can illuminate the centerpiece.
 Each candle type has its advantages, but votive cup-type holders will collect the melted wax.
 Tapers can drip wax, so consider how to catch it if you don’t want it to melt on your tablecloth and candleholders.
 I used tapers on this table and tried different colors to coordinate with the blush, pink, and red flowers.
 Which color do you like best?

 Red-Trimmed Placemats for Red & Pink Valentine’s Table